tensorflow/community/rfcs/20180731-dockerfile-assembler.md

 Dockerfiles are duplicated, some are unused, and some users have made their own instead.
 None of the Dockerfiles use the ARG directive.

+Furthermore, `parameterized_docker_build.sh` is tightly coupled with the deploy-to-image-hub process we use, which is confusing because users who build the images locally don't need that information at all.

 This document proposes a new way for the TF team to maintain this complex set of similar Dockerfiles.